Skip to content

 • RDR connected to ethylene plant

-• RDH in selected applications (e.g. steel and cement)
+• RDH in selected applications (e.g. steel industry and cement industry)

 • Engage technology suppliers to include RDR and RDH in their offering